 - a regular member of the Handbell Musicians of America (HMA),

-formerly the American Guild of English Handbell Ringers (AGEHR)
+formerly known as the American Guild of English Handbell Ringers (AGEHR)

 - formerly a director (and once a founding director) of various church-based handbell choirs

-- a bass bell ringer in the Ely Bells (and formerly also in the Concert Bells) of Webster Groves Presbyterian Church
+- formerly a bass bell ringer in the Ely Bells and the Concert Bells of Webster Groves Presbyterian Church

 - a historian cum industrial archaeologist with respect to bellfounders who operated in the city of St.Louis, Missouri, USA, during the 19th and early 20th centuries.